 The Black Female Development Circle is an organization of black women that came together at the University of Florida in 1994.
 The group was founded to serve as a support system for black women.
 Meetings were to be a place where women with similar experiences could come together to discuss current events and find comfort from women who could relate to them.
-Since that time, collegiate chapters have been established at The University of Central Florida, Florida State University, Florida International University, Spelman College, Livingstone College, and the University of Miami.
+Since that time, collegiate chapters have been established at The University of Central Florida, Florida State University, Florida International University, University of South Florida, and the University of Miami.

 The purpose of BFDC is to:

 1. Present vital knowledge in the form of mental and spiritual challenges to reshape thinking;

 2. Provide mandatory practical life skills and specialized life skills that empower, and

 3. Generate a stable environment of respect, admiration, and appreciation for our own kind and our contributions.

 BFDC, Inc. was founded at the University of Florida in 1994.
 The group was designed to serve as a support system for black women.
 Meetings were to be a place where women with similar experiences could come together to discuss current events and find comfort from women who could relate to them.
 A chapter was then established at The University of Central Florida in the fall of 1996, and the organization has flourished since that time.

 During the summer of 2000, the active members within the UCF chapter decided to take BFDC in a new direction.
 They began to have business meetings where plans were made for more forums, fundraisers, and celebratory events to educate the UCF community about the issues that face black women.
 A membership drive was also put into effect in order to recruit more dynamic women into the organization.